When analyzing actual network packets, TCPdump is a must-have tool. This tip explains how VARs and networking consultants

 Learn more about the TCPdump Unix traffic qualifying tool.

-About the author Michael J. Martin has been working in the information technology field as a network and Unix system admin for over 10 years.
+Michael J. Martin has been working in the information technology field as a network and Unix system admin for over 10 years.
 What's his biggest strength as an expert?
 He says it's his "broad base of experience in working in the ISP/carrier and enterprise spaces as both a systems and a network engineer."
 His background in designing, implementing, and supporting MIS infrastructures for research and ISPs gives him a unique perspective on large-scale internetworking and security architecture.
 Michael shares his wealth of knowledge in his monthly Router Expert series and in frequent Live Expert Webcasts.